Mx-PF/VPN-setup/README.md

 </p>
 <p>

-For the Username and Password you can create your custom information, just record it personally.
+For the Username and Password you can create your custom credentials, just make sure to save it somewhere you can easily remember.

 </p>
 <br />